-Annelien Bouland (LLM, MSc) is a Meijers PhD candidate at the Van Vollenhoven Institute.
+Annelien Bouland is an affiliated fellow of the Van Vollenhoven Institute.

 Annelien Bouland's research explores how Senegalese women try to realize their perceived marriage, divorce and post –divorce rights.
 Following clients to their communities, to mediators or courts, she will map how they use state law, customary and sharia based norms, and how these interrelate and interact.